 Lake Bled is probably the top contender for days trips from Ljubljana: it is a lake in northern Slovenia, with another fairytale castle on a hill – as well as a tiny, picturesque island in the middle of the water.

-You can get from Ljubljana to Lake Bled by train or bus (the bus and the train station are next to each other).
+You can get from Ljubljana to Lake Bled by train or bus (the bus and the train station are next to each other), or you can take an organised Lake Bled tour.
 I chose the bus even though it takes longer (1.5 hours vs 1 hour by train) because the bus stop in Bled is closer to the lake than the train station.
 If you go by bus, it’s worth booking a little in advance: although buses go every hour, they get busy so you may not get on the next bus if you turn up without an advance ticket.

 I found Lake Bled to be serene and peaceful: I took a gondola to the island, then hiked around the lake and up the hillside to get a good view of the whole lake.
 Then I watched the sun go down over the water with a couple of spritzes in a waterside bar.
 It was bliss!